 Accordingly, the panel will consider aspects of each site that may advance the policy goals set forth in E.O.
-13985 including but not limited to: (i) whether federal resources have been or are equitably distributed to people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality in the county where the site is located (versus the county in which the other site is located) that have historically been disadvantaged when it comes to federal investment; (ii) the share of the county's federal office space (using the data from the Federal Real Property Profile) in the community where the site is located versus the county in which the other site is located; (iii) the median household income of the county where the site is located versus the county in which the other site is located versus the county in which the other site is located in the county where the site is located versus the county in which the other site is located; (v) whether the site is located in an "underserved community," as that term is defined in E.O.
+13985 and 14091 including but not limited to: (i) whether federal resources have been or are equitably distributed to people of color and others who have been historically underserved, marginalized, and adversely affected by persistent poverty and inequality in the county where the site is located (versus the county in which the other site is located) that have historically been disadvantaged when it comes to federal investment; (ii) the share of the county's federal office space (using the data from the Federal Real Property Profile) in the community where the site is located versus the county in which the other site is located; (iii) the median household income of the county where the site is located versus the county in which the other site is located; (iv) the percentage of federal jobs located in the county where the site is located versus the county in which the other site is located; (v) whether the site is located in an "underserved community," as that term is defined in E.O.
 13985; (vi) whether locating the facility at the site could provide increased employment opportunities for an "underserved community," as that term is defined in E.O.
 13985; (vii) whether locating the site at the facility could create middle-skill, high-paying jobs (defined as those in excess of the median individual income in the county where the site is located) in an "underserved community," as that term is defined in E.O.
 13985; and (viii) whether locating the site at the location could create opportunities for the improvement of communities that have been historically underserved.
-(Note: Site to site comparative analysis is for components i, ii, iii, and iv only.)